wsbuck/Slack-Redact/README.md

-# json-edit
+## JSON-Edit
-Upload your json and edit in the browser
+Upload your json and edit in the browser.